clapfoot/warapi/README.md

 The base of all API requests is `https://war-service-live.foxholeservices.com/api`.
 In this documentation all API endpoints will be specified relative to this root.

+### Dev Branch

+When the dev branch is active, it's API will be available at: `https://war-service-dev.foxholeservices.com/api`.
+In general, any data from this endpoint should not be considered final, and is subject to change frequently.

 ## API Endpoints

 ### Map Data